Skip to content ↓

 bee-lieve%20foundation%20(1)_edited.pngScreenshot%202020-04-30%20at%2021.06_edi

-Thanks to the support of The Matthew Hackney Foundation, we also currently offer counselling sessions to individual children during school time.
+Thanks to the support of The Matthew Hackney Foundation, we currently also offer counselling sessions to individual children during school time.
 For more information about this local charity, please click on the link below:

 https://www.thematthewhackneyfoundation.co.uk/ Matthew Hackney Foundation Logo